isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Becoming Bras Basah Bugis.md

 ### **Resource Map Of Bras Basah**

 Geo-tagged on the map below are some of the key resources that were used in this showcase.
 Click on the map below to experience this.
-The resources have been categorised by format.
+The resources have been categorised by format using different coloured location pins.

 [![Alt text for image on Isomer site](/images/sample-bb-resource-story-map.jpg)](https://nlb.geoicon.com/spatialdiscovery/storymaps/bras-basah-resource-map/index.html){:target="_blank"}